geops/website/content/blog/oepnv-zukunftskongress-2025/index.en.md

 **Routing and network plans:** Optimized routing for different means of transport and automated network plans based on current timetable data.

-**moco:** Information in the event of incidents: the tool for incident and construction site communication.
+**moco:** Information in the event of incidents  the tool for incident and construction site communication.

-**Mapset:** Do-it-yourself plans: easy creation of individual plans for public transport.
+**Mapset:** Do-it-yourself plans  easy creation of individual plans for public transport.

-**TRALIS:** Hub for timetable and real-time data: Integration and processing of timetable data to enable reliable forecasts and comprehensive data analysis.
+**TRALIS:** Hub for timetable and real-time data  Integration and processing of timetable data to enable reliable forecasts and comprehensive data analysis.

 **MobilityCMS:** The website construction kit specially developed for public transport companies to provide information efficiently and in a targeted manner.